horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/synthetix.md

 - The debt increases or decreases according to price gains or losses made by all other Synth assets in the ecosystem.

-- If at any time there is a Synth asset that appreciates in value, that gain is covered proportionally by all the staked SNX holders’ debts.
+- If at any time there is a Synth asset that appreciates in value, that gain is covered proportionally by all the staked SNX holders??? debts.

 - Every staker must pay off their debt to a smart contract before they can unlock their staked SNX tokens.

 For example:

 - If 100% of the Synths in the Synthetix ecosystem were synthetic Bitcoin (sBTC), which say halved in price, the total debt in the system would halve as well.
-Every staker’s debt would also halve as a result.
+Every staker???s debt would also halve as a result.

-- On the other hand, if only 50% of the ecosystem were sBTC, and BTC doubled in price, each staker’s debt—would increase by one quarter.
+- On the other hand, if only 50% of the ecosystem were sBTC, and BTC doubled in price, each staker???s debt???would increase by one quarter.

 ![](../images/snx-debt-l.png)